 See recipe card for quantities.

-1 cup at a time, add in the milk.
-Mix well after every cup added until smooth.
+2. One cup at a time, stir in the milk.
 Stir until the sauce begins to thicken.
+Add the dried spices.

 Hint: Cook the butternut squash the night before or earlier in the day and store in the refrigerator until ready to use to help cut down on prep time.